 I hate using plastic wrap to cover a large bowl.
 I don’t like the waste and I can never get it to stick well.
 What I usually do is just use an old plastic grocery bag over the top.
-Or recently I have a couple clear shower caps, from the dollar store that I place over bowls that need to be covered.
-The caps work excellent as they have the elastic edge that holds them in place and are easy to store.
+Or recently I have a couple of clear shower caps, from the dollar store that I place over bowls that need to be covered.
+The caps work excellent as they have an elastic edge that holds them in place and is easy to store.

 No Knead Low Sodium Artisan Bread Flavor Variations

-I’ve made the garlic and rosemary before along with caraway seed that were very good, but here are some other ideas too:
+I’ve made the garlic and rosemary before along with caraway seed that was very good, but here are some other ideas too:

 - Garlic and Rosemary

 - Caraway Seed